NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 6.md

 brought his head on a platter, and gave it to the girl.
 Then the girl gave it to her mother.

 ###### 29
-When John's disciples heard about it, they came and removed his corpse and placed it in a tomb.Feeding of the Five Thousand
+When John's disciples heard about it, they came and removed his corpse and placed it in a tomb.

+### Feeding of the Five Thousand

 ###### 30
 The apostles gathered around Jesus and reported to him all that they had done and taught.